 Fire Death / Arson Investigations & Prosecution

-The feature speaker, Dr. Elayne Pope, will share her videos of burning human cadavers during her extensive research with the San Luis Obispo, California Fire Dept.
+The feature speaker, Dr. Elayne Pope, will share her lessons from on going scientific research with burning human cadavers with case studies.

 This course will introduce attendees to the best practices of the "team concept" for collaboration with fire, law enforcement, and the Medical Examiners Office to ensure the most accurate and thorough investigations.